garethmarkel/ukb-administration/docs/pheno/tradition.md

 ## Example 1: Basic usage

-In the 'Basic usage' section, we present an example on how to extract the first instance of the phenotype 'Height' (f.50.0.0) from UK Biobank.
+In the [Basic usage](understasnd_sql/#example-1-basic-usage) section, we present an example on how to extract the first instance of the phenotype 'Height' (f.50.0.0) from UK Biobank.

 1. Go into `phenotype/raw/`.
 Inside that folder, you will see two types of files: ukbXXXXX.tab and ukbXXXXX.field_finder.